 Are you a good listener?
 It takes practice to be a good listener.
-Here's a little exercise that may help develop your listening skills.
+Here's a little exercise we used all the time in grad school counseling courses.
 Sit down with an acquaintance or colleague - someone you don't know too well.
 Ask him/her 5 questions (questions more complex than "what's your favorite color" or "do you like sushi," please!)
 Don't take notes - just listen to what he/she says.
 After you've listened to all 5 responses, repeat back what you heard.
 Ask him/her if you got it right.
 Did you really understand what you were hearing?
 Did you get it all?
 Did you pick up the nuances?
 If so, bravo!
 If not...do some more practicing.
 We all need to be better listeners so go out and practice.